 Joel Jacobs

-Joel Jacobs is a data reporter at ProPublica.
-Previously, he was a data reporter on the Pittsburgh Post-Gazette’s investigations team, where he worked on a variety of accountability projects including examining hospital price transparency and public housing conditions.
-He also covered the impact of COVID-19 on nursing homes for The Washington Post.
-He completed his master’s degree in journalism at Northwestern University and previously worked as a software engineer.
+Before joining ProPublica, I was a data reporter on the Pittsburgh Post-Gazette’s investigations team, where I worked on a variety of award-winning projects including examining bridge infrastructure issues, hospital price transparency and public housing conditions.
+I also covered the impact of COVID-19 on nursing homes for The Washington Post.
+I completed my master’s degree in journalism at Northwestern University and previously worked as a software engineer.

 Tribal Lenders Say They Can Charge Over 600% Interest.
 These States Stopped Them.